IlijaTrifke/vehicle-backend/README.md

 # 🚗 Vehicle Backend

 A **Spring Boot** application developed as part of the Mühlbauer technical assignment.
-The project implements the required **Create, Read, and Delete (CRD)** functionality for managing vehicle records, following a clean, modular architecture and good development practices.
+The project implements **Create, Read, Update, and Delete (CRUD)** functionality for managing vehicle records, following a clean, modular architecture and good development practices.

 ---

 ## 🎯 Purpose

-The application enables basic management of vehicle data — creating, listing, and deleting vehicles with attributes such as model, first registration year, cubic capacity, fuel type, and mileage.
+The application enables basic management of vehicle data — creating, listing, updating, and deleting vehicles with attributes such as model, first registration year, cubic capacity, fuel type, and mileage.

 This backend corresponds to the server-side requirements defined in the task specification document.